2025 Entertainment Schedule

 The Italian Festival features a variety of traditional Italian and contemporary music!

-9th St. Cafe Legacy Crescendo The Rockets FM Band Slippery FM Band Mardels
+9th St. Cafe Cheers Philly Keys FM Band Slippery FM Band Central Park Mardels

 Italian Cultural Activities

-The Italian Festival’s marketplace of artisanal Italian decorative and home goods, as well as authentic Italian food is located in the La Piazza area adjacent to the church.
+The Italian Festival’s marketplace of artisanal Italian decorative and home goods had a few remaining treasures available for you!
+Look for these sales of imported Italian home decor, accessories, jewelry, and more at the shared cultural tent located in the La Piazza area adjacent to the church.
 Don’t miss the one-of-a-kind offerings!

 Cultural Activities Tent

-A number of activities will be held at the Cultural Activities Tent adjacent to Il Mercato.
+A number of activities will be held at the Cultural Activities Tent next to the church in the La Piazza area!
 These include:

-• 2024 Home Winemakers Competition: The Home Winemakers Competition returns on Sunday, 6/9.
-Registration/bottle drop off from 1-2:3oPM, with competition beginning at 3PM, at the tent adjacent to the Il Mercato.
+• 2025 Home Winemakers Competition: The Home Winemakers Competition returns on Sunday, 6/8.
+Registration/bottle drop off from 1-2:3oPM, with competition beginning at 3PM, at the tent on the side of the church in the La Piazza area.
 Featuring categories for white wine, red wine, and cordials, all are welcome to participate.
+Click here for the entry form!

 Congratulations to the 2024 Competition Champions!